reeddunkle/Codjo/Talking_Points/Optimizing_Part1.md

 This runtime has a **linear** growth rate.
 The "Big O" notation for linear is `O(N)`.

+[You might also want to mention how constants are usually ignored, i.e., N/2 is the same as N]

 #### Quadratic — `O(N²)`

 Now take this example with the input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`: